Fourmilab/ratburger.org/wp-content/plugins/updraftplus/readme.txt

 * TWEAK: It's "backup", not "back up"
 * TWEAK: Prevent potential PHP debugging notices in restoration step 2
 * TWEAK: Allow non-Super Admins to access UpdraftPlus Premium if they have 'manage_network_plugins' capability and the updraft_user_can_manage filter is used
-* TWEAK: Improved code in a way that prevents continuous polling in the themes page, thes plugins page and the updates page
+* TWEAK: Improved code in a way that prevents continuous polling in the themes page, the plugins page and the updates page

 = 1.14.11 - 25/May/2018 =